 Wrap the peeled cloves of a garlic bulb (or however much garlic you want to use) in foil and add some oil and salt.
 Roast it in a hot oven for half an hour to make the garlic butter.
+If your oven is in use, you can read here for how to roast garlic in an air fryer.
 Meanwhile bring the chicken and butter to room temperature.

 Take the roasted garlic out of the oven (it’s going to smell really good!) and mix half of it with the softened butter.
 Brush this mixture over the outside of the chicken (for a crisp skin) and put the remainder inside the chicken cavity.
 Also put the lemon slices or wedges, rosemary and onion in the cavity.
 This flavorful chicken is perfect for family dinners or Christmas dinner.
 If you are looking for an idea for two, try this air fryer Cornish hen recipe.

 Tie the chicken legs together with twine or kitchen string to keep the stuffing inside.
 Grind over some salt and pepper and add some more chopped fresh rosemary on top as well if you like.
 Now you can roast the prepared chicken in the oven for an hour.
 This delicious roasted chicken which is perfect for Christmas or Thanksgiving dinner is worth the wait!
 While the chicken roasts, you can start preparation of side dishes or just relax (which is the whole point of an easy roast chicken recipe – right?)

 Cover the baked chicken with foil and give it another hour or cook until the chicken is 165 degrees F inside.
 It’s best to check with a meat thermometer and check the thickest part of the thigh or the chicken breast.